cpp-lln-lab/bidspm/docs/source/set_up.rst

 BIDS model JSON files
 ---------------------

+.. todo

+ point to the bids stats model website

 This files allow you to specify the GLM to run and which contrasts to run.
 It follows `BIDS statistical model <https://docs.google.com/document/d/1bq5eNDHTb6Nkx3WUiOBgKvLNnaa5OMcGtD0AZ9yms2M/edit?usp=sharing)>`_